 Established in 2009, KAUST is a graduate-level studies university placed at the shores of the Red Sea in Saudi Arabia.
 The college is devoted to advancing technological know-how and technology through interdisciplinary studies, schooling, and innovation.
 Research conducted by way of college students, faculty, scientists, and engineers ambitions to address the world’s urgent clinical and technological challenges associated with food, water, strength, and the surroundings.

-The market for distance learning programs is divided into three segments namely K-12 Learning, Higher Education Learning, and Corporate Learning.
-It should be clear that “distance learning” in today’s practice includes online learning, eLearning, flexible learning and blended learning.
-In 2012, the market for distance learning is estimated by analysts to be at US$90 billion.
+The market for distance learning programs is divided into three segments, namely K-12 Learning, Higher Education Learning, and Corporate Learning.
+It should be clear that “distance learning” in today’s practice includes online learning, eLearning, flexible learning, and blended learning.
+In 2012, the market for distance learning was estimated by analysts to be at US$90 billion.
 It is projected that it will reach US$220 billion by 2017 in which the equivalent market share of the three segments would become: K12: 27%, Higher Education: 58%, Corporate: 15%.

 Global Market Leaders

 In the Higher Education segment, online courses are mostly offered by top online universities across the world.
 The Open University in London, one of the pioneers in distance education, is currently one of the largest providers of distance learning programs to both local and international students in Europe.
-In the United States, the Harvard Extension School and the University of Phoenix are known for offering a wide range of distance education programs.
-These programs are delivered in the form of video, live web conference, and hybrid (a combination of on-campus and online delivery models).
-At present, the U.S. and Europe markets account for more than 70% of the global distance learning industry.
+In the United States, the Harvard Extension School and the University of Phoenix offer a wide range of distance education programs.
+These programs are delivered in video, live web conference, and hybrid (a combination of on-campus and online delivery models).
+At present, the U.S. and European markets account for more than 70% of the global distance learning industry.